 Cash for innovators

 We're here to help innovators get back government money for the amazing work they do.
 We are also here to put half our profits into social impact projects.
 Our aim is to help small businesses become great big ones.
 You get money back and you have the comfort of knowing your fees go towards great social projects to help even more small businesses.
 Win win.

 R&D tax relief is a big deal for small businesses (and bigger ones too through the RDEC Scheme).
 In fact, they're undoubtedly the single biggest funding mechanism for those investing in innovative projects.
 Unfortunately “R&D tax credits” or "R&D tax relief" are not only uninspiring names, they're also a really poor description of the scheme.
 This means thousands of small companies are missing out even though the government wants to give this cash away.
 So we like to describe it more simply as cash for innovators.

 To see if you're eligible for R&D tax relief, take the Babbage Test now.
 It takes less than a minute and if you pass, give us a ring and we’ll explain what to do next.
 We’re friendly and we won’t stalk you ever after with sales calls or spammy emails.

 If you decide to go ahead you’ll have to provide some financial information and we also need to talk to someone involved in your innovation project.
 Other than that we pretty much do all the work for you.
 Once our report has been submitted to HMRC and meets all the criteria, you should receive the cash in 4 to 8 weeks.

-If you prefer your accountant to have a bash or want to do it yourself, download our "Definitive Guide to R&D Tax Credits" here.
+If you prefer your accountant to have a bash or want to do it yourself, download our "Definitive Guide to R&D Tax Relief" here.
 It explains in detail how the scheme works and what you need to do to claim this money for your company.

 How it works